byorgey/blog/posts/2008/04/17/collecting-unstructured-information-with-the-monoid-of-partial-knowledge.markdown

 Note how the appending is left-biased, because mplus is left-biased: after seeing the first age, all subsequent ages are ignored.

-Now, really what we're doing here is using the monoid (as in my previous post) induced by the preorder which says that any name is $latex \lesssim$ any other name, and any age is $latex \lesssim$ any other age, and names and ages can't be compared!
+Now, really what we're doing here is using the monoid (as in my previous post) induced by the preorder which says that any name is $\lesssim$ any other name, and any age is $\lesssim$ any other age, and names and ages can't be compared!

 Some code is in order.
 First, we create a class for preorders, and a newtype to contain sets of elements (there's already a Monoid instance for Set, so we need a newtype to give a different semantics).
 Then we translate the specification from my previous post directly into a Monoid instance.